hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 ### recordPageErrors()

-Will track and record page errors (uncaught exceptions).
+Will track and record page errors (uncaught exceptions and console.error logs).

 - use `getPageErrors()` helper method on the fluent API to access errors that have occurred.
 - use `clearPageErrors()` helper method on the fluent API to clear all past errors.